proxidize/proxidize-android/README.md

 ### My proxy isn't working with ```Proxy Refusing Connection``` error?

-Please exit the app and start it again.
+Exit the app and start it again.
 There's a very small chance you used an already used port.

 ### My proxy stopped working after it used to work, can you help?